ajs-voices/once-upon-a-dream/scenes/066-baby-talk.md

 She smiled at me and those big bright blue eyes were sad.
 "Don't sell yourself short honey.
 Blood is worth it."

 "That's telling me that my family isn't.
-That Baboo and Dad are lesser because they chose to adopt instead of bear children of their line."
+That Babbo and Dad are lesser because they chose to adopt instead of bear children of their line."
 I turned back towards the mirror and finished doing what I was doing.

 "That's not what I meant darling.
 I only meant...."